 Supported operations on reverse records are:

-resolving an address and returning the resolved name via callback,
+resolving an address and returning the resolved name (implemented as a view),

-claiming records for the sender (and removing the previous owner),
+claiming records for the sender and replacing the previous owner,

 This upgradeable smart contract is responsible for managing the top-level domains.
 It keeps track of registered second-level domains, their owners, and expiration times.
 More details on the smart contract are available in the next chapter.